Ontario Motor Speedway, 6 Mar 1977

 - Lightning Mk1/77 (Bobby Unser): Bob Fletcher's Cobre Tire team appears to have had the first 1977 Lightning to be sold for Bobby Unser.
 At the end of the season, the car appeared as Phoenix with a Cosworth DFX and Unser dominated the race until problems with pit stops.
 It is presumed that he drove this car all season.
 Pancho Carter joined the team for 1978 and had a massive testing accident in a Fletcher Lighting-Cosworth in December (Autosport 25 May 1978 p32).
 However, the #8 Budweiser car raced by Carter at the 1978 Indy 500 is said to be the same car Unser drove in 1977 (Hungness) and also the car raced by Schuppan at Texas and Trenton prior to Indy (Autosport 25 May 1978 p32).
 Presumed to be the same Lightning Carter drove later in 1978.
 Also presumed to be the #7 car for Steve Krisiloff in 1979 becoming the #55 Fletcher Lightning-DFX for Spike Gehlhausen from Ontario onwards.

 - Eagle 74 (Mike Mosley): New to Jerry O'Connell's team for 1974 and raced by Billy Vukovich as the #4 Sugaripe Prune Special.
 Presumably the car used through 1974 by Vukovich and then through 1975 by Mike Mosley but the team had older 1972 Eagles available and those older cars may have been used at some races.
 Used again by Mosley in 1977 but O'Connell also acquired a new Lightning for that season.
-Possibly retained for 1978 as a third car behind the Lightning and the team's new McLaren M24.
-In 1979, this car identified by Simmo Iskül from photographs as the #23 entry of Jim McElreath, replacing his ex-Patrick 1973 car.
-Presumed to be the McElreath Racing #23 right up to 1981.
+Sold after Pocono in July 1978 to Jim McElreath, who had damaged his ex-Patrick 1973 Eagle at that race.
+Identified by Simmo Iskül from photographs as McElreath's #23 in 1979, and presumed to be the McElreath Racing #23 right up to 1981, although the ex-Patrick car was also repaired and used again.
 Subsequent history unknown.

 - Eagle 74/76 (Lloyd Ruby): Fred W. Carrillo, formerly of Champ Carr Enterprises, had entered a "1974" Eagle in 1975 and then with a 209 ci turbocharged AMC V8 engine in 1976.
 For 1977 he appeared with a new car said to be built in 1976 on a 1974 Eagle tub, still powered by the AMC engine.
 This car was entered as the #73 Carillo Rods car for Jim McElreath.
 Also (almost certainly) the Warner Hodgdon #11 entry for Roger McCluskey through 1978.
 Subsequent history unknown.